 For main interactive elements using accent color

-Secondary Controls
+Tertiary Controls

-For less prominent interactive elements
+For tertiary interactive elements and selections

 Theme Configuration